-Process for Tenure
+Process for the Award of Tenure

 The steps involved in the tenure process are as follows (see flowchart above):